Skip to main content

 Freight Broker vs. Truck Dispatcher: Incentives, Fees & Who Profits

 Start with the money structure, because it explains everything else.
-A freight broker profits on the spread — what the shipper pays minus what you get.
+A freight broker profits on the spread - what the shipper pays minus what you get.
 Industry data puts average broker margins at 10–18% of total load value.
 The shipper paid $2.65/mile.
 You got $2.20/mile.
 The broker kept $0.45/mile, and they weren't required to tell you any of that.
 The broker's financial motivation, by design, is to pay carriers as little as the market will accept.
-A dispatcher charges a stated percentage of your gross — 5–7%, disclosed in writing before they make a single call.
-The only way they make more money is if you make more money.
+A dispatcher charges a stated percentage of your gross - 5–7%, disclosed in writing before they make a single call.
+The only way they make more money is if you earn better rates per mile.
 That's a fundamentally different relationship.

 On the legal side: freight brokers are required to hold FMCSA broker authority and a $75,000 BMC-84 surety bond, which provides some protection if a broker goes out of business without paying you.
-Dispatchers have no equivalent federal requirement — they operate under your authority.
+Dispatchers have no equivalent federal requirement - they operate under your authority.
 That's not a problem by itself, but it does mean vetting matters.
-Before you work with any dispatcher, get a written service agreement, check their carrier references, and make sure they're clearly acting as your agent rather than also running a brokerage with a conflict of interest built in.
+Before you work with any dispatcher, get a written service agreement, check their carrier references - especially from solo owner-operatorson your equipment type - and make sure they're clearly acting as your agent rather than also running a brokerage with a conflict of interest built in.

 • Broker incentive: pay carriers as little as possible to keep the spread (10–18% of load value)